oliverbacsi/MUDdescANSI/README.md

 - [ ] Background color support for MUD?
 - [ ] Some more comprehensive GUI would be better
 - [ ] Some in-line help window would be desirable
-- [ ] Last EOL character is read back from *.dat* files into the @desc field unneccessarily
+- [X] Last EOL character is read back from *.dat* files into the @desc field unneccessarily
-- [ ] Similarly to ASCII import it would be nice to have ANSI file import as well (convert back *.ans* to *.dat*), so that users could load ANSI art from someone else to work on further
+- [X] Similarly to ASCII import it would be nice to have ANSI file import as well (convert back *.ans* to *.dat*), so that users could load ANSI art from someone else to work on further
+- [X] MUD descriptions are collapsing leading spaces, so may be worth to push out the first attribute tag to the start of the line
+- [X] Need to escape the backslash and double-quote with a backslash in MUD descriptions...